Family planning: Human rights, development, and climate

-As part of the United Nations Millennium Development Goals (MDGs) universal access to family planning is one of the key factors contributing to development and reducing poverty.
-Family planning creates benefits in areas such as, gender quality and women's health, access to sexual education and higher education, and improvements in maternal and child health.
+As part of the United Nations Millennium Development Goals (MDGs), universal access to family planning is a key factor contributing to development and reducing poverty.
+Family planning creates benefits in areas such as gender quality and women's health, access to sexual education and higher education, and improvements in maternal and child health.
 Note that the Millennium Development Goals have been superseded by the Sustainable Development Goals.